ajtransak/transak-double-iframe/README.md

 ## Double iframe Integration

-So whenever you're planning to do a `Double IFrame Integration` there are a couple of things that you need to take care of:
+In case of `Double IFrame Integration` there are a couple of things that you need to take care of:

 - Add `allow="camera;microphone;payment"` as attributes in both the enclosing and inner IFrames.
 In case you are not able to add it, the `Transak IFrame` automatically detects it and at the time of KYC, it provoides you with a unique `KYC Link` that you can use to complete the KYC.
 This unique URL is also emailed to the user on their specified Email ID in the previous screens.